 One of the most challenging things about a life in music is the inevitable and perpetual need to navigate the delicate balance between business and personal.
 Between music being your job and music being your love.
 The need to pay the rent versus the need to do what you love and believe in.
-The desire to have long term financial and life plans versus the ongoing challenges of paying for gas, paying the band, feeding the band, airplane tickets, the fee for a one way drop rental car, and that unexpected speeding ticket just trying to get home from the gig.
+The desire to have long term financial and life plans versus the ongoing challenges of paying for gas, paying the band, feeding the band, airplane tickets, the fee for a one way drop rental car, and that unexpected speeding ticket just trying to get home from the gig, although some people get help from services as 800 loan online to help them with this.

 All of the noise and clutter the daily debate creates can make it hard to see the tree for the forest.
 And when you finally get a moment with your friends, who love you, all you want to do is be safe from all the decisions and worry.
 But then you are faced with the question of whether and how to tour with them.
 Because as much as you try to avoid it, inevitably y’all get to talking shop…